 While videographers do tend to take decisions of their own as well, they do not lead a team of lighting technicians and camera crews.
 Videographers owing to the smaller scale of their projects handle all the lighting and editing themselves.
 Their primary objective is to capture all the major moments in a live event, as they unfold in real-time.
 Unlike a film, there may not always be a chance to rehearse beforehand or shoot something twice.

 Let’s dig deeper to understand the difference between cinematography vs videography by understanding the nuances of each role:

 Differences in projects

 Cinematographers are generally associated with major motion pictures and feature films.
+So what does a cinematographer do, exactly?
 Their objective is to tell a story convincingly and ensure that audiences feel exactly how the writers intended for them to feel.